toolhouseai/toolhouse-sdk-typescript/README.md

 ## Other configuration options

-- provider: Specifies the provider, such as 'openai' or 'anthropic'.
+- provider: Specifies the provider, such as 'openai', 'anthropic' or 'vercel'.
 Defaults to 'openai'.
 - baseUrl: Optionally specify the base URL for API requests.
 - timeoutMs: The timeout for API requests, in milliseconds.